You are currently browsing the monthly archive for March, 2008.

 It leaves me sad to think about all that stuff….then tired from fighting the propaganda and advertising shoved down my throat while I watch TV, ride the train, walk the streets, listen to music, surf the web.
 I hear all the people telling me to then just turn it off, but do I really want to disconnect?
 How then can I fight the good fight to save myself and those who are still plugged in, which is the majority of people in the world?
 Plus, I am a super nerd and like following the evolution of technology.

 Look, I’m not here to save all the unplugged people in the world.
 These 3 people can take care of themselves.
-I am here to help people like me who are excited for Season 3 of Work Out, can’t get enough of Sandra Rinomato of the fantastical show Property Virgins. :D Someone who likes to sing a catchy jingle every now and again, and who has to get places in this supersaturated, advertising conglomerate called America.
+I am here to help people like me who are excited for Season 3 of Workout, can’t get enough of Sandra Rinomato of the fantastical show Property Virgins. :D Someone who likes to sing a catchy jingle every now and again, and who has to get places in this supersaturated, advertising conglomerate called America.
 That is who I write for.

 I was fighting with someone earlier in the day who was trying to get me to see the positive in something that was just super annoying and at that moment positivity was the last thing I was searching for, so just to be a jerk I started surfing the web for obnoxious positive quotes and “you-can-do-it”, “you-are-good-enough” crap to include in every exchange we had in this “debate”.
 Then a strange thing started to happen, as I read all these quotes and positive news, etc., I started to get in a better mood and feel more…positive.